 Keto Gingerbread Biscotti

-- 1 cup plus 2 tbsp almond flour
+- 1 cup plus 2 tablespoon almond flour

 - 1 cup pecan flour (or another cup almond flour)

-- 1 tbsp ground ginger (more if you like it strong)
+- 1 tablespoon ground ginger (more if you like it strong)

 - 1 large egg